billhails/CEKF/docs/NAMESPACES.md

 slot.
 Another potential pitfall here, the order in which they are checked may be significant, in which case we may need that same DAG mentioned above to order the checker so that enclosed namespaces are checked before enclosing ones.
-Such generated environments are pruned before subsequent use so that only exported symbols remain.

 Finally the body can be checked in the resulting context.

 #### Print Compilation

-Done as part of type checking, any typedef in a namespace will have a generated print function alongside it, and these could be exported even if the types themselves are not. then the compilation of a print expression referring to types inside the namespace could namespace-qualify the calls to the print functions.
+Done as part of type checking, any typedef in a namespace will have a generated print function alongside it.

-Actually, it might be an idea to requre that any exported function in a namespace that returns a type defined in that namespace would cause a type-check error if the type is not also exported.
-Then the lambda conversion need only export print functions for exported types.
+Then the compilation of a print expression referring to types inside the namespace could namespace-qualify the calls to the print functions.

 ### Lambda Conversion